At the heart of the Christian message is the invitation to embrace a living faith in Our Lord Jesus Christ.

 The Gospel of God bears witness in its own words, “These things have been written that you might believe that Jesus is the Christ, the Son of God, and that believing you might have life in his name.”
 In Christ God offers us fullness of life.
 The one who said, “I am the way, the truth and the life,” is for us both the journey and the journey’s end.
 He lived, died, rose again and ever lives for us.

-A distinctive aspect of our believing at Saint Martin’s is our cultivation of a faith that seeks understanding.
+A distinctive aspect of our believing is our cultivation of a faith that seeks understanding.
 We want to know God, our selves, one another and our community in relation to the wider purposes of God in the world.
 We want to comprehend as fully as possible the teachings of scripture and of the holy church.
 Christianity for us is a matter of the thinking and the believing life in balance, working together.
 We desire to nurture a faith that incorporates real reflection, intelligent explorations and the longing to know more.
 We are not interested at all in checking our brains at the door when we enter the fold of Jesus Christ.

 Faith grows through worship and fellowship.
 It grows by mutually serving with others.
 We respond to God’s initial call on our lives as individuals.
 We follow Christ joyfully in discipleship with others, especially with the great community of faith known as the Church.
 So, the life we build together is all important.
-Encouragement, accountability and the inspiration to live in faith, hope and love, come from our fellow travellers who walk with us on the path.
+Encouragement, accountability and the inspiration to live in faith, hope and love, come from our fellow travelers who walk with us on the path.

 We invite you to consider joining us for the journey of a lifetime.